Mutai-Gilbert/Creative-Commons/README.md

 # 📖 Capstone Project Module 1 <a name="about-the-project"></a>

-In this **Capstone Project** i have developed two web pages for a Startup Business 2022 conference i.e. "Home Page" and the "About Page".
+In this **Capstone Project** I have developed two web pages for a Startup Business 2022 conference i.e. "Home Page" and the "About Page".
 There is a mobile version and a desktop version for each page.

 ## 🛠 The project is built using Html, CSS,Bootstrap and JavaScript. <a name="built-with"></a>